Paul Shinji Sasaki: Leadership During the Second World War

-During late 1944, government prosecutors examined Sasaki and Bishop of South Tokyo Todomu Sugai (須貝 止), on numerous occasions; military police detaining them for extended periods at Sugamo Prison.
+During late 1944, government prosecutors examined Sasaki and Bishop of South Tokyo Todomu Sugai, on numerous occasions; military police detaining them for extended periods at Sugamo Prison.
 Reports of torture at the hands of the military police at Sugamo Prison are also recorded.
 On their release on the 16th June 1945, both men were found malnourished and in poor health from their confinement, neither being able to walk without assistance.

 Sasaki had remained in Tokyo throughout the Allied incendiary bombing of the city.
 At considerable personal risk, he held fast to the principle that religion should not be unduly interfered with by the state.
 Sasaki died less than a year after his release from prison at the end of the war.

 Legacy

-For his courage and leadership of the Japanese Anglican community during the Second World War Sasaki is commemorated (along with Bishop of Honan Lindel Tsen) on February 24 on the Calendar of saints (Anglican Church of Canada).
+For his courage and leadership of the Japanese Anglican community during the Second World War Sasaki is commemorated along with Bishop of Honan Lindel Tsen on February 24 on the Calendar of saints (Anglican Church of Canada).

 The Nippon Sei Ko Kai, reflecting on the legacy of Bishop Sasaki, the Japanese occupation of China and Korea, actions during wartime and the challenge of maintaining authentic Christian witness in the face of nationalist government policy, adopted a formal Statement of War Responsibility at its General Synod in 1996.

 "The Church had chosen to comply with the government policy and had forgotten its mission ....
 Since its establishment, the Nippon Sei Ko Kai has been making compromises with the idea of a Tenno (God of Heaven) ruled nation and militarism which go against the Gospel and has not been able to resist strongly against, or refuse those principles.

 Our Church has not been able to stand beside those who are oppressed and suffering ....
 We have been a closed Church whose main concern is the expansion of the membership and the retention of the institution, thus being unable to serve as the salt of the earth as indicated in the Gospel."

 [The Nippon Sei Ko Kai] "confesses to God and apologizes to the people in Asia and the Pacific that we did not admit our fault immediately after the end of the war, and have not actively called for reconciliation and compensation until today."